-- 1 With a digital camera you can take photos and send to your friends. - 2 I did all my homework and handed in on time. - 3 The plane was forced to land when developed engine trouble. - 4 You should take off your shoes and leave outside the temple. - 5 If you drink too much coffee, can stop you sleeping. - 6 Fifty years ago, most women didn't work, stayed at home with the children. - 7 We need to crack down on illegal drugs and the people who sell - 8 Such huge companies have a number of advantages over competitors.
+- 1 Instead of sending postcards, people now take selfies and send to their friends. - 2 I did all my homework and handedin on time. - 3 The plane was forced to land when developed engine trouble. - 4 You should take off your shoes and leaveoutside the temple. - 5 If you drink too much coffee, can stop you sleeping. - 6 Fifty years ago, most women didn't work, stayed at home with the children. - 7 We need to crack down on illegal drugs and the people who sell - 8 Such huge companies have a number of advantages over competitors.